siddharthmnn/blacklistr/README.md

 A lightweight CLI-based threat triage toolkit for analyzing suspicious URLs, domains, IP addresses, and investigation notes.

-Blacklistr was built as a cybersecurity learning project to simulate basic analyst workflows.
+Blacklistr is a lightweight threat triage utility designed to help analyze suspicious URLs, domains, IP addresses, and investigation notes from a single command-line interface.
 It performs simple risk analysis, extracts indicators of compromise (IOCs), stores investigation cases, and generates reports for later review.

 ---